Table of Contents

 |Massive Tear Full-Thickness Rotator Cuff Tears||Expansion into the teres minor or into the anterior SSC|

-The shoulder muscles anatomy includes the skeletal muscles that are attached to the head of the humerus which perform direct and indirect functions of the shoulder joints.
-However, their origin is found in the osseous structures and they are not to be included in the rotator cuff.
+The shoulder muscles include skeletal muscles that are attached to the head of the humerus which performs various direct and indirect functions of the shoulder joints.
+However, their origin is found in the osseous structures and they are not to be included with the rotator cuff muscles.

 The deltoid originates in three distinct sets of fibers: acromial, clavicular, and spinal.

-All three fibers converge toward their insertion on the deltoid tuberosity and are innervated by the axillary nerve (C5-C6) and receive their blood supply via or from the posterior circumflex humeral artery.
+All three sets of fibers converge toward their insertion on the deltoid tuberosity and are innervated by the axillary nerve (C5-C6) and receive their blood supply via or from the posterior circumflex humeral artery.
 They are all involved in arm abduction and prevent the dislocation of the humeral head.
-However, the origin and the secondary functions, such as synergistic movements, of the three fibers should be distinguished.
+However, the origin and the secondary functions, such as synergistic movements, of the three sets of fibers should be distinguished.

 Acromial fibers arise from the lateral acromion, clavicular fibers arise from the lateral and caudal clavicle, and spinal fibers arise from the caudal part of the spine of the scapula.